 Well, it is for me.

-I mean, it took a long time to turn Texas back red, and you have a problem now with a lot of people that leave an area that bring bad policy with them.
+I mean, it took a long time to turn Texas back red, and you have a problem now with a lot of people that leave that area that bring that policy with them.

-But it's not surprising that it's cheaper to go to California than it is to rendezvous to go to Texas for sure.
+But it's not surprising that it's cheaper to go to California than it is to regulate Texas for sure.

 No, but that statistic is so revealing because, you know, I think Texas came close to getting an additional 400,000 people moving from other states to there.

-And California, New York, New Jersey, Illinois, in particular now, is they're losing population like they've never seen before.
+And California, New York, New Jersey, Illinois in particular now, they're losing population like they've never seen before.

 There's just nothing you can do.

-So you gotta go to another state in Texas at least is friendly.
+So you've got to go to another state in Texas at least is friendly.

 So what's on your mind today?

-Well, I was uh wanted to talk about the uh uranium one deal and how we've actually arrived at what Iran is now tied to the previous administration, and specifically if you take a step back and look at what they did with uh Trump and utilizing foreign entities to create narratives or get information that they could not legally do in the United States, and look at uranium one.
+And specifically, if you take a step back and look at what they did with Trump and utilizing foreign entities to create narratives or get information that they could not legally do in the United States, and look at Uranium One.

-They allowed uh all that uranium one deal had to be approved by a cabinet and ultimately the president.
+They allowed all that Uranium One deal had to be approved by a cabinet and ultimately the president.

 When you look at the Obama administration leaving, they approved 130 tons of uranium to be sold by Russia to Iran.

-And then we gave them 130 billion dollars, if I'm not mistaken, or some over 100 billion dollars to pay for it.
+And then we gave them $130 billion, if I'm not mistaken, or some over $100 billion to pay for it.

 The criminal acts that are taking place from the previous administration are finally starting to bear fruit.

-And I'm my only concern is I don't know if anybody's ever gonna be held accountable to it other than our young men and women that are serving in the military that have to undo all this stuff.
+And my only concern is I don't know if anybody's ever going to be held accountable to it other than our young men and women that are serving in the military that have to undo all this stuff.

-We had William Campbell uh reporting back to RFBI.
+We had William Campbell reporting back to our FBI.

 We had a spy within Putin's network inside of the United States because they wanted to get a foothold in the uranium market in this country.

-Um we we have recorded, because I interviewed William Campbell, and he told all of his bosses within the FBI and elsewhere what was going on, that Putin's network they were involved in bribery and extortion and kickbacks and money laundering.
+We have recorded because I interviewed William Campbell and he told all of his bosses within the FBI and elsewhere what was going on, that Putin's network, they were involved in bribery and extortion and kickbacks and money laundering.

-Bill Clinton tries uh sets up a speech paid for by the bank in Russia involved in the uranium-one deal that pays him double his speaking fee.
+Bill Clinton tries, sets up a speech paid for by the bank in Russia involved in the Uranium One deal that pays him double his speaking fee.

 That meeting didn't happen because he got to meet with Vladimir Putin himself.